-The idea of constructing a interoceanic canal in Nicaragua is not new.
-Since the 19th century, the United States of America and France considered the idea, but it was abandoned when the French government preferred to construct an interoceanic canal in Panama.See more...
+The idea of constructing an interoceanic canal in Nicaragua is not new.
+Since the 19th century, the United States of America and France considered the idea, but it was abandoned when the French government preferred to construct an interoceanic canal in Panama.

 The idea resurrected in 2012 when the Nicaraguan administration led by Daniel Ortega approved a special law for the construction of the Grand Canal and created the “Authority of the Grand Canal”, a special institution made up of representatives of the State to oversee the construction and future operation of the canal.

 Opponents to the construction of the canal, such as the Coordinadora de la comunidad negra creole indígena de Bluefields (CCNCB), Centro Humboldt (CH) and Consejo de Ancianos del Caribe sur and Centro de Asistencia Legal a Pueblos Indígenas (CALPI) are concerned about the negative effects of the canal for Lake Nicaragua, which is an important source of fresh water for the country.
 Since the beginning of the conflict, some local and national environmental justice organizations have created the Grupo Cocibolca, a network to share information and organize different mobilizations along the country.
 Women have had a very relevant role in this such as Mónica López Baltodano and Francisca Ramírez (one of the leaders of the peasant movement in Nicaragua).

-Since the approval of the special law for the construction of the canal, environmentalist and indigenous groups have presented thirty two petitions for judicial review to national courts and one to the International Human Rights Commission.
+Since the approval of the special law for the construction of the canal, environmentalist and indigenous groups have presented petitions for judicial review to national courts and one to the International Human Rights Commission.
 In 2017 the National Court rejected the petition to refuse the "Law of the Grand Canal" being a failure for the environmental justice movement.
 "It is very sad the National Court to not recognize our rights" claim Francisca Ramírez.